-The OPDN diagnostic clinic examined over 1200 submitted disease samples in 2011.
+The OPDN diagnostic clinic examined over 1200 submitted disease samples annually.
 Timely advice, based on clinic findings, is disseminated to stakeholder groups and the public through OSU Extension seminars, training workshops, newsletters and websites.
-Clinic director Nancy Taylor presented seminars to nearly 700 people in 2011 alone, and clinic information was also utilized by OSU Extension specialists and educators throughout the state.
+Clinic director Nancy Taylor presented seminars to over 1000 people annually, and clinic information was also utilized by OSU Extension specialists and educators throughout the state.

 The Clinic also plays a key role in monitoring threats to Ohio such as soybean rust (sentinel plot monitoring), wheat blast (found in Kentucky), boxwood blight (recent nursery concern), Thousand Cankers Disease of Black Walnut (detected in Tennessee), and insects such as Asian longhorned beetle and woolly adelgid.
 Clinic personnel also provide training to Master Gardeners and students in plant pathology classes at OSU.